Facebook Tracking Pixel

 The Risks of Non-Compliance with EAA Standards in Ireland

-The EAA doesn’t set penalties directly.
+The EAA doesn’t set fines directly.
 Instead, that responsibility falls under the remit of each member state’s advisory organization.
 In Ireland’s case, that’s the National Disability Authority, and the potential repercussions are some of the most severe we’ve seen to date:

 • Summary convictions carry a fine of up to €5,000 and/or imprisonment for up to 6 months.